sit-on-cushions-we-must/led_cube/README.md

 ## Making the shield part:

 Solder the male header pins onto the perf board so they plug into the Arduinos analog pins 0 to 5 and digital 2 to 7:

 ![headers](https://aaalearn.mystagingwebsite.com/wp-content/uploads/2018/05/sheild_headers.png)

 The pins that plug into each other are highlighted with matching colors.

 Send the pins of the cube through the holes on the perf board and use wires to connect the pins from the cube to the corresponding pins on the headers.

 ## Notes on making animations for the cube

-I'm using an Arduino so all the animations are written in c++ for the Arduino.
+I'm using an Arduino so all the animations are written in c++.

-The pins driving the cube have to be set to low at the beginning of the program, otherwise when the cube is powered on all the LEDs light up, to fix that put the following code at the end of the `void setup()` function:
+The "plane" pins have to be set to "HIGH" at the beginning of the program, otherwise when the cube is powered on all the LEDs light up, to fix that put the following code at the end of your `void setup()` function:

 ```
 digitalWrite(plane1, HIGH);